ilyassolayman/Example-Code/README.md

-# Examples of my code - Ilyas Solayman
+# Examples of my code - Ilyas Solayman - Java, C++, C and Python

 If you follow the GitHub.Zip file you will find examples of my code in the languages Java, C++, C and Python